lortimer/IAAP-WAS-study-notes/11 Custom JavaScript and ARIA Widgets/7 ARIA Widget Examples/0 Introduction.md

 # Introduction

-The examples in this directory come from a library of ARIA patterns created by Dequeue Systems, possibly Cauldron or something similar?
+The examples in this directory come from a library of ARIA patterns created by Dequeue Systems [which can be found here](https://dequeuniversity.com/library/).
 Their goals:

 - To serve as examples of standard-compliant ARIA patterns, aligned with the W3C recommendations and documents:
 - Accessible Rich Internet Applications (WAI-ARIA) 1.1 opens in a new window